- 1

 |---|---|---|

-| License | Open Source (PostgreSQL License) — Free forever, no per-core fees | Commercial — Named User Plus or Processor License (starts at millions of baht) |
+| License | Open Source (PostgreSQL License) — free forever, no Per-Core fee | Commercial — Named User Plus or Processor License (starting in the millions of baht) |

 | Architecture | Process-per-Connection (fork model) | Shared Memory + Thread-based (SGA/PGA) |